Skip to main content

 Setting Up a Channel

 Before you begin: You need Admin access to the workspace.
 Go to Communication Channels in Settings, or click the gear icon in the contact list panel header and select Channel Settings.
+If this is your first channel, the page is empty.
+Click Add Channel to begin.

 1. On the Communication Channels page, click Add Channel